 Monthly costs of a Shared Ownership home

 Each month you will make repayments on your mortgage, until the time the mortgage has been repaid.
 The amount you will pay towards your mortgage will be dependent on the value of the share you purchase, the deposit you put down, the remaining length of your mortgage term and the interest rate.

 Shared Ownership homes are sold on a leasehold basis.
 When your lease is first issued, the rent that you pay is generally calculated at 3% of the share still owned by the housing association/landlord.
 This means that if you were to buy a 50% share of a property worth £200,000 the equity you would pay rent on is £100,000.
 If you divide the unsold equity by 100 and multiply by 3 you will get the total rent payable per annum.
 Just divide this by 12 to get the monthly rent payable!

 The amount of rent will vary for each home depending on the share you buy and the value of the property when you buy it.

 Service charges are payments made by the homeowner to the housing association for the services they provide.
-These include maintenance and repairs to common parts, insurance of the building and, in some cases, provision of lifts, lighting, communal aerials, door entry systems, cleaning of common areas and grounds maintenance, etc. Usually the charges will also include the costs of management.
+These include maintenance and repairs to communal areas, insurance of the building and, in some cases, the provision of lifts, lighting, communal aerials, door entry systems, cleaning of common areas and grounds maintenance, etc. These charges will also usually include the costs of management.